 Asset management strategies aim to implement the targeted market exposure, balancing transaction costs and risk and return considerations.
-The strategy aims to take advantage of the relative valuation across instruments and issuers, the pricing effects of corporate and market events, as well as positioning related to interest rate market development, including interest rates, inflation, currency and interest rate differences between countries.
+The strategy aims to take advantage of the relative valuation across instruments and issuers, the pricing effects of corporate and market events.
 Securities lending is an integrated part of our asset management strategies where counterparty default risk exposure is actively managed.